 Each Edge node has all the information required to respond to the user's content request, and track analytics data on that request.
 User requests are routed to the nearest Edge node.

 Core Edge site locations contain both a data collection center and a data processing center.
 Edge site locations contain only a data collection center.
 Each report suite is assigned to a specific data processing center.

-Adobe currently has data centers on five continents, including multiple regional locations across North America, Europe, and Asia.
+Adobe currently has data centers on several continents, including multiple regional locations across North America, Europe, and Asia.

 Rather than respond to all targeting requests from a single location, requests from the Edge environment closest to the point of request mitigate the impact of network/Internet travel time.